hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 ## Example

-The following query returns the unpaid payments, sorted by client, in descending due date:
+The following query returns the unpaid payments, sorted by client name, and in descending due date:

 ```java
 PaymentTable p = PaymentDAO.newTable("p");